copsTvFan/cops-episode-guide/readme.md

 **Pittsburgh, PA 7** (12:06 AM Shooting Call) Officer Pat Logan and Officer Jimmy McGee head to a call of two people shot In the legs.
 In the last 5 days 9 people have been shot of drugs.
 Rival drugs dealers on the edge of town.
-Suspect with "cop-killing'' bullets in gun; officers help confused senior.
+Suspect with "cop-killing" bullets in gun; officers help confused senior.

 ### S04E14